kitschpatrol/yanki-obsidian/readme.md

 Yes, frontmatter is fine, as long as it's valid YAML.
 Yanki just ignores all of it except for the `tags` and `noteId` fields.

+### What happens if I duplicate a note that has a `noteId`?

+Yanki will try to preserve the `noteId` of the note that matches what's been synced to Anki in the past, and will create new `noteId`s for the remaining duplicates.
+But this is a bit risky and not super-recommended.

+### If I use the [folder notes](https://github.com/LostPaul/obsidian-folder-notes) plugin, will my folder notes become Anki notes?

+The Yanki Plugin has a settings option to ignore folder notes.
+It's enabled by default.

 ## The future

 A few features are under consideration: